Zeta Functions of Complexes Arising from PGL(3): Finite quotients of

-Two based homotopy classes of $X_\G$ are said to be {\it base-point free homotopic} if a cycle in one class is obtained from a cycle in the other class by repeated applications the following procedures:
+Two vertex-based homotopy classes of $X_\G$ are said to be {\it base-point free homotopic} if a cycle in one class is obtained from a cycle in the other class by repeated applications the following procedures:

 (H1) Shifting the starting vertex to another vertex on the cycle;

 (H2) Replacing the cycle by a homotopic cycle while holding the end points fixed.